OCA/server-tools/decorator_allowed_groups/readme/USAGE.rst

 Multi-group membership checks
 -----------------------------

-it is possible to list many groups.
+It is possible to list many groups.
 In that case, the action will be allowed if the user belong to at least one group.

 .. code-block:: python